Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states the tool converts temperature between Celsius, Fahrenheit, and Kelvin, which is a specific verb+resource.
-It distinguishes from sibling conversion tools like convert_angle or convert_area.
+The description clearly states the tool converts temperature between Celsius, Fahrenheit, and Kelvin, specifying the verb 'Convert' and the resource 'temperature'.
+It distinguishes from sibling conversion tools by naming specific units and providing use cases (cooking, weather, science).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.